Extending Receipt Template Capabilities from Plugins

 Example 2.

-Add a vehicle number to the delivery note.
-The vehicle number is missing from the ITemplateRootModel data model and DocumentService.
-Let’s assume that this information is available in a certain plugin.
-To implement the task using this plugin, we add the <section> tag to the delivery note template.
+Add the car number to the invoice.
+The car number is absent in the ITemplateRootModel data model and in DocumentService.
+Let’s assume this information is available in some plugin.
+To implement the task through this plugin, we add the <section> tag in the invoice template.

 <doc>